RichardFreedman/Encoding_Music/01_Tutorials/10_Pandas_Maps.md

 - create a marker for the place of each musician's birth and death
 - connect those two places with a line
 - color the markers according to the name of the state in which they were born
-- populate the markers with 'hoverdata' to show their birth and death dates, as well as the names of the locations
+- add 'hoverdata' to the markers, to show the name, birth and death date of each musician associated with a given place, as well as the names of the locations themselves

 The result is revealing, for it shows some striking parallels as musicians from the Missisippi Delta mainly going to Chicago (and some to New York or Philadelphia), while musicians from East Texas and Oklahoma heading to the West Coast.
 But of course there are some exceptions, since we also see (by hovering!) that Blind Lemon Jefferson also went from Texas to Chicago.

 Such patterns of migration follow similar trajectories among non-musicians, of course.
 But connections could be arrayed against other evidence about musical style and influence.